OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 Please note that the model can generate disfluencies and humorous responses as a result of its training on spoken and theatrical text.

-More evaluation details will be provided in a separate publication.

 ## License